-^Ø the sale by us of shares of common stock in this offering at an assumed initial public offering price of \$ per share (the midpoint of the range set forth on the cover page of this prospectus); and our pro forma net tangible book value would have been approximately \$, or \$ per share.
-The assumed initial public offering price of \$ per share exceeds \$ per share, which is the per share pro forma value of our total tangible assets less total liabilities after this offering.
-This represents an immediate increase in pro forma net tangible book value of \$ per share to existing stockholders.
-Accordingly, new investors in the offering will suffer an per share this per share dilution as of June 30, 2006:
+- ^Ø the sale by us of 3,659,448 shares of common stock in this offering at an assumed initial public offering price of \$15.00 per share (the midpoint of the range set forth on the cover page of this prospectus); and - ^Ø the deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value would have been approximately \$18.1 million, or \$1.41 per share.
+The assumed initial public offering price of \$15.00 per share exceeds \$1.41 per share, which is the per share pro forma value of our total tangible assets less total liabilities after this offering.
+This represents an immediate increase in pro forma net tangible book value (deficiency) of \$4.74 per share to existing stockholders.
+Accordingly, new investors in the offering will suffer an immediate dilution of their investment of approximately \$13.59 per share.
+The table below illustrates this per share dilution as of June 30, 2006: